Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 blog.example.com.
 3600 CNAME example.com.

 When someone visits blog.example.com, DNS resolves it to example.com's IP address.
 The browser connects to that IP, but the URL bar still shows blog.example.com.
+The web server at the destination must be configured to accept requests for both hostnames.

 When to Use CNAME